 And if you have custom icons in your Kit, they will be included in your download in all the formats, just like the Font Awesome ones.

 Performance is one of those things you don't care about until you do.
 And luckily, we already took care of that for you!

-If you're using a Pro Kit, we take just the icons you're using in your project and create a subset on the fly - whether you're using Web Fonts or SVG icons.
-So your Kit only loads the icons you need and gives you the fastest performance auto-magically.
+If you're using a Pro Kit, Auto-subsetting takes just the icons you're using in your project and creates a subset on the fly - whether you're using Web Fonts or SVG icons.
+So your Kit only loads the icons you need and gives you the great performance auto-magically.